hexparrot/mineos-node/README.md

     chmod +x generate-sslcert.sh
     ./generate-sslcert.sh
     npm install --all

+To have MineOS start on system boot (only for systems using upstart):

+    cp /usr/games/minecraft/init/mineos.conf /etc/init/
+    start mineos

+To start the server in the foreground:

     nodejs webui.js

+To interact with the server as a background daemon:

+    nodejs service.js [start|stop|status]

 This installs--then runs--the webui in the foreground. service.js is a background daemon, but in the early development and deployments of this new webui, it is likely more valuable